redhat-gpte-labs/practical-intro-to-container-security/lab2.md

 ### Prerequisites

-* Fundamental user and administrative Red Hat Enterprise Linux concepts.
+* Fundamental Red Hat Enterprise Linux user and administrator concepts.
 * Basic text editing skills using vim or nano.
 * An introductory knowledge of Docker is helpful.